Posted on December 8th, 2019

 By Cubie Davis King, PhD.

 Simply stated.
-People analytics is people related data (i.e. employee data) being used to inform and improve numerous types of HR, management, and business decisions.
+People analytics is people-related data (i.e., employee data) being used to inform and improve numerous types of HR, management, and business decisions.
 These decisions help those operating within the organization’s human system perform better.
 The kinds of data a particular organization focuses on depends on their industry and specific business issues.

-Today, people analytics brings together HR and business data from different parts of the business to assist organizations with everything from selecting high-performing job applicants, analyzing engagement and culture, pinpointing what is needed to deliver high-quality customer service, identifying leadership development candidates, and high-value career paths, all the way to analyzing flight risk for the company’s top talent.
-All crucial data points given today’s competitive work environment.
+Today, people analytics brings together HR and business data from different parts of the business to assist organizations with everything from selecting high-performing job applicants, analyzing engagement and culture, pinpointing what is needed to deliver high-quality customer service, identifying leadership development candidates, and creating high-value career paths, all the way to analyzing flight risk for the company’s top talent. all crucial data points given today’s competitive work environment.

 Leader organizations are quietly but aggressively investing in analytics offerings, hiring people analytics staff, building people analytics teams to clean up their data, and developing people management models that are transforming their businesses.